oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 *  authenticate the client if client authentication is included

-Further grant type specific processing rules apply and will be specified with the respective grant type.
+Further grant type specific processing rules apply and are specified with the respective grant type.

 ### Access Token Scope {#access-token-scope}